jootten/A2C_Lunar_Lander/report.md

 ![*Figure 6: agent.py init*](report_screenshots/agent.py_init.png)

 Noteworthy here is the creation of the OpenAI Gym environment in which the agent will act **(Figure 6 line 11)** and the instantiation of the agent's memory **(Figure 6 line 22)**.
 The memory is represented as an object of our Memory class.
-As expected an object of this class is responsible for saving the observations an agent makes.
-This includes states visited, actions taken, rewards received, returns estimated and information about whether the current episode has finished or not.
-We will have a look at important methods of the Memory class when we are speaking about the agents executing actions and making observations.
+As expected an object of this class is responsible for storing the observations an agent makes temporally.
+This includes states visited, actions taken, rewards received, information whether a terminal state is reached and, not being an observation in particular, a return estimate.
+We will have a look at important methods of the Memory class when we are dealing with the agents executing actions and making observations.

-The rest of the coordinator's `__init()__` just deals with the preparation of the tensorboard in order to be able to inspect the training progress.
+The rest of the coordinator's `__init()__` handles the preparation of the tensorboard in order to be able to inspect the training progress.
 Now that our coordinator is fully operational we can start the training by calling its train() method in the main.py **(Figure 1 line 35)**.
 This method is the heart of the coordinator and will be assisted by quite a lot of helper methods and also some other classes we did not talked about in detail yet.
 We will go through all of them and explain their use in the order they are needed in the train() method.

 ![*Figure 7: coordinator.py train*](report_screenshots/coordinator.py_collect_obs.png)

-First, we advance the environments a number of timesteps equal to our hyperparameter `num_steps` by calling `step_parallel(t)` that often **(Figure 7 line 73-74)**.
+First, we advance the environments a number of timesteps equal to our hyperparameter `num_steps` by calling `step_parallel(t)` accordingly **(Figure 7 line 73-74)**.
 Then, in later parts of the train() method, we use the collected observations to update the networks.
 This way we update the network parameters only every `num_steps` (e.g. 32) timesteps.
 Before we can get into how we update the networks though, we must first have our agents act in the environment and return observations to us.
 This is the purpose of the `step_parallel(t)` method.
 It advances all environments from timestep t to t+1 by observing the current state and then computing an action to perform **(Figure 8)**.

 ![*Figure 8: coordinator.py step_parallel*](report_screenshots/coordinator.py_step_parallel.png)